metosin/malli/README.md

 This optimization currently only shares results amongst the transitive children of a schema, not between different top-level schemas.
-For the previous schema, that means a new shared schemas is created for `::list-of` when `m/schema` is called again, even though everything including `registry` is the same as the previous call.
+For the previous schema, that means a new shared schema is created for `::list-of` when the `m/schema` is called again, even though everything is the same as the previous call.
+A future change may introduce an API to improve sharing across unrelated `m/schema` calls.

 See also [Recursive Schemas](#recursive-schemas).